chonzadaniel/dog-vision-classification/README.md

 https://www.kaggle.com/c/dog-breed-identification/data

 * Evaluation:
 According to the kaggle.com competiton, evaluation is a file with prediction probabilities for each dog breed of each test image, which is a DataFrame indexed by the images ID's falling under each of the 120 class.
-Hence, the shape of the DataFrame is structure such that (image_ids (rows), dog classes (columns)). https://kaggle.com/c/dog-breed-identification/evaluation
+Hence, the shape of the DataFrame is structure such that (10357, 120). https://kaggle.com/c/dog-breed-identification/evaluation

 * Dataset Features: